 Assistant Professor of Nutrition, Department of Nutrition and Food Sciences, University of Vermont

 Chris is originally from West Virginia and completed his BS in Exercise Science at West Virginia Wesleyan College, a small liberal arts college.
 He then went on to complete a MS in Exercise Physiology and a PhD in Nutrition at West Virginia University.
 Following graduation, Chris joined the faculty at University of the Ozarks, a small liberal arts college in rural Arkansas.
 He re-located to Vermont with his spouse in 2021 and joined the UVM faculty in 2023 after a brief stint with the UVM Food Systems Research Center.
-Chris enjoys staying active, all things music, sports, exploring with his wife and dog, and trying to eat at every restaurant in Chittenden County.
+Chris enjoys staying active, all things music, sports, exploring with his wife and dog, and reading.

 PhD student, Animal Biosciences